vivek2319/Learn-Hadoop-and-Spark/README.md

 # LearnHadoop
 Happy Learning!

 ## Do you wish to learn Hadoop for FREE?
-Then this repository is for YOU.
+Then, this repository is for YOU.

 The Apache™ Hadoop® project develops open-source software for reliable, scalable, distributed computing.